milvus-io/milvus-docs/site/en/quick_start/install_milvus/gpu_milvus_docker.md

 The `docker run` options used in the above command are defined as follows:

-- `-d`: run container in background and print container ID
+- `-d`: Runs container in the background and prints container ID.
-- `--name`: assign a name to the container
+- `--name`: Assigns a name to the container.
-- `--gpus`: GPU devices to add to the container (‘all’ to pass all GPUs)
+- `--gpus`: Assigns GPU devices to the container. ('all' represents all GPUs.)
-- `-p`: publish a container’s port(s) to the host
+- `-p`: Publishes a container’s port(s) to the host.
-- `-v`: mounts a directory into the container
+- `-v`: Mounts the directory into the container.

-Confirm Milvus running status by the following command:
+Confirm the running state of Milvus:

 ```shell
 $ docker ps
 ```

-If Milvus server is not successfully started, you can check the error logs by the following command.
+If the Milvus server does not start up properly, check the error logs:

 ```shell
 # Get the ID of the container running Milvus.